History of Chicago: Labor unions

 After 1900 Chicago was a heavily unionized city, apart from the factories (which were non-union until the 1930s).
-The Industrial Workers of the World was founded in Chicago in June 1905 at a convention of 200 socialists, anarchists, and radical trade unionists from all over the United States.
 The Railroad brotherhoods were strong, as were the crafts unions affiliated with the American Federation of Labor.
 The AFL unions operated through the Chicago Federation of Labor to minimize jurisdictional conflicts, which caused many strikes as two unions battled to control a work site.

 The unionized teamsters in Chicago enjoyed an unusually strong bargaining position when they contended with employers around the city, or supported another union in a specific strike.
 Their wagons could easily be positioned to disrupt streetcars and block traffic.
 In addition, their families and neighborhood supporters often surrounded and attacked the wagons of nonunion teamsters who were strikebreaking.
 When the teamsters used their clout to engage in sympathy strikes, employers decided to coordinate their antiunion efforts, claiming that the teamsters held too much power over commerce in their control of the streets.
 The teamsters' strike in 1905 represented a clash both over labor issues and the public nature of the streets.
 To the employers, the streets were arteries for commerce, while to the teamsters, they remained public spaces integral to their neighborhoods.